wml-frc/UDP_TransferNT/README.md

 ### Notes and Optimisation
 - If this network is being used for fast paced networking between two or more devices you can optimise the project heavily.
-However there I caution anyone doing it.
+However I caution anyone doing it.
 As this uses raw socket programming compared to other methods (i.e Network Tables).
 It can easily saturate an entire existing network, as it has no speed limit unless specified to do so.
 The only limitation, is the hardware this project runs on, and the program that it's being imported into.
-It's recommened to slow this project down to a have a cycle time of 10ms.
-As this provides both a decent speed and low network saturation cost.
+It's recommended to slow this project down to a cycle time of 10ms.
+As this provides both a decent speed and relatively low network saturation cost.

 - That being said.
 To optimise the project there are two main methods to do so.
 On the receiving end the project receive timeout can be lowered to a minimum of 1 (Meaning 1 ms).
 This results in the program instantly skipping the `dpRecv()` or `raw_recv()` functions unless data exists.
 Because of this, a receive error will often pop up, especially if one device is running faster than the other.

-- This can be resolved by disabling the logger before uncluding the library.
+- This can be resolved by disabling the logger before including the library.
 This improves speed as the logger requires some logic to output text to the console.
 However, it will remove error messages too.

-- An example of the fastest network possible can be seen below (receiver side.
-Sender side needs no real change other than removing any function to make the project wait)
+- An example of this type of optimisation can be seen below (Sender side needs no real change other than removing any function to make the project wait/sleep)

 #### Server (Receiver)
 ```cpp